WindowsNT/ScreenCapture/README.md

 If you add the Streamer callback, f can be empty.
 In this case, you have a MP4 or ASF stream in your callback.
-If you add the Framer callback, the library captures a screenshot (DWORD array of RGBA to the callback) until the callback returns S_OK,in which the library returns.
+If you add the Framer callback, the library captures a screenshot (DWORD array of RGBA (or DXGI_FORMAT_R16G16B16A16_FLOAT for HDR) to the callback) until the callback returns S_OK,in which the library returns.